 Three pieces of evidence support the latter reading.
-First, section 5 of S. 2599, titled "Annual Adjustments for Taxable Years Beginning After 1987," contemplated that annual adjustments beyond the bill's historical cost-of-living adjustment would take place "[n]ot later than December 15 of 1987 and each subsequent calendar year."29 "[I]n the case of base penalties provided by law before December 15, 1986," the bill prescribed an annual cost-of-living adjustment based on "the percentage (if any) by which ... the Consumer Price Index for the preceding calendar year, exceeds ... the Consumer Price Index for the calendar year 1986."30 For this initial adjustment (which had been scheduled to take place no later than December 15, 1987) to make sense, the bill's reference to "the preceding calendar year" must refer to CPI data for 1987 rather than 1986.
-Second, the bill defined "the Consumer Price Index for any calendar year" as "the average of the Consumer Price Index as of the close of the 12-month period ending on September 30 of such calendar year."31 It is far more natural to expect that an agency head, directed by law to calculate an annual cost-of-living adjustment on December 15 "for the preceding year," would use CPI data reaching back from September 30 of that year to October 1 of the previous year.
-Finally, given the prevalence of concerns that civil monetary penalties were losing ground to inflation, a legislative purpose that found its way into the text of the
+First, section 5 of S. 2599, titled "Annual Adjustments for Taxable Years Beginning After 1987," contemplated that annual adjustments beyond the bill's historical cost-of-living adjustment would take place "[n]ot later than December 15 of 1987 and each subsequent calendar year."42 "[I]n the case of base penalties provided by law before December 15, 1986," the bill prescribed an annual cost-of-living adjustment based on "the percentage (if any) by which ... the Consumer Price Index for the preceding calendar year, exceeds ... the Consumer Price Index for the calendar year 1986."43 For this initial adjustment (which had been scheduled to take place no later than December 15, 1987) to make sense, the bill's reference to "the preceding calendar year" must refer to CPI data for 1987 rather than 1986.
+Second, the bill defined "the Consumer Price Index for any calendar year" as "the average of the Consumer Price Index as of the close of the 12-month period ending on September 30 of such calendar year."44 It is far more natural to expect that an agency head, directed by law to calculate an annual cost-of-living adjustment on December 15 "for the preceding year," would use CPI data reaching back from September 30 of that year to October 1 of the previous year.
+Finally, given the prevalence of concerns that civil monetary penalties were losing ground to inflation, a legislative purpose that found its way into the text of the Inflation Adjustment Act,45 it seems unlikely that Congress would have consciously considered an inflation adjustment mechanism that requires federal agency heads to ignore an entire year of inflation data.

-29 Id. § 5(a) (emphasis added).
+42 Id. § 5(a) (emphasis added).